An Ancient Faith, Reaching a New Generation, Lived in Holy Community

 An Ancient Faith- "Classical Christianity"

 What is the Ancient Faith...
 Orthodox Christianity is the Ancient Christian Faith.
 It’s Orthodox, but not Jewish.
 It’s Catholic, but not Roman.
 It’s Evangelical, but not Protestant.
 It’s not denominational, it’s pre-denominational.
+It means we are the body of Christ to be lived in holy communion with each other.

 As a Christian church, we intentionally cross denominational lines and have no religious ethnic or cultural hangups about being Greek, Russian, Filipino, Hispanic, Puerto Rican, Italian, German, or any other Nationality.
 We believe God died for every ones sins and everyone is welcome to worship with us, John 3:16.
 We are a mixed group of Christians coming from many Christian backgrounds such as, Baptist, Lutheran,Methodist, Presbyterian PCA, Nazarene, Pentecostal, Anglican, catholic, and orthodox Christian faiths.
 Many denominations have fallen away from the faith and are coming home to the Charismatic Episcopal Church, a conservative Bible believing communion of churches.